szymon2024/Two-distances-intersection-plugin/README.md

 The language versions have UTF-8 text character encoding.

 Help is in docs folder.
-Go to the docs folder, left click on the file you want to download, click on the small raw button on the right and then click OK.
+Go to the docs folder, left click on the file you want to download, click on the small "Raw" button on the right and then click OK.
 Unzip downloaded file.
 Then open Index.html in web browser.